 Grants available through the provincial government provide a strong incentive for producers to shoot in the North, but it’s far from the only lure, she noted.

 Northern Ontario boasts natural, four-season landscapes that can’t be replicated elsewhere, and small cities like the Sault, Sudbury or North Bay can easily be temporarily transformed into small-town USA or 1950s New York, depending on what the script calls for.
-It helps that the low Canadian dollar gives film crews a bigger bank for their buck, making it cheaper to film here than in many other American locations.
+It helps that the low Canadian dollar gives film crews a bigger bang for their buck, making it cheaper to film here than in many other American locations.

 Perhaps one of the biggest attractants is that, with the advent of streaming services like Netflix and Amazon Prime, viewers are consuming more film and television content, which means production companies have to continually come up with more content to meet demand, Mathewson said.